 Professionalism and client satisfaction comes first.
-I can read music, improvise, and also learn music by ear, so I'm happy to work with whatever you provide me with.
+I can read music, improvise, and learn music by ear, so I'm happy to work with whatever you provide me with.
+As a mixing engineer, I work quickly and strive to fulfill the artists vision of the song.

 Interview with Richard Lueras